TitanPlayz100/pseudohuman/README.md

 - [x] allow for multiple games to run at once

 # Changelog
+## 29/5
+- timeout new sends answer to other player instead of instant lose
+- ai answers cut off at one sentence (split at '. ')
+- added ability to add 10 seconds once per game for the pretender

 ## 25/5
 - fixed a plethora of bugs
 - added extensive comments to all the code